On the pod, the guys revisit Mac and Dennis: Manhunters from It's Always Sunny in Philadelphia Season 4, Episode 1 with special guest, Kaitlin Olson.

 Charlie: Did we feel like the audience- the audience would need to know?

 Glenn: We definitely didn't need to do that.

 Kaitlin: I think you didn't believe in me.
 That's what I think.

 Charlie: I doubt that.
 We gotta do more hallway scenes.

-Charlie: Goddamn, dude.
+Dennis: Goddamn, dude.
 These are not coming off, seriously.

-Glenn: Oh no, they're not going to.
+Mac: Oh no, they're not going to.
 I used airplane glue.
 That's gonna be your look for a while.

 Glenn: I think that's my mom.